ancasicolica/ZigBeeSiteSurvey/Customizing.md

 ###title
 Override the app name displayed in the title and the web browser tab.

+###texts
+Use your own translation for the tool.
+Just use the same JSON structure as you find in texts.js.
+If the path (relative to public) is not defined, the built-in languages will be used.

 ###css
 Define the path to your CSS stylesheet.
 This is the path as used from the web browser.